harsh735/SingASong-main/README.md

 - Delete the items from the cart
 - Authenticated Login and Registration
 - Admin Mode available for users that have admin access
-- Ability to Create,Read,Update and Delete albums through admin access
+- Ability to Create,Read,Update and Delete albums via Admin mode, made possible through ADO.NET and LINQ
 - Search particular albums either by AlbumID or via AlbumName
 - Separate view to display Logged in user details via Session authorization
 - Separate functionality to view the albums sold under a certain time period , available only to the admin.